Getting Started

 The dashboard header runs across the top of the screen.
 It contains controls that are used less frequently but matter when you need them:

-- Home — your daily-use cockpit.
-Start a trip quickly, check in each day, and finish when you're back.
-When a trip is active this becomes the primary command surface, showing today's progress, the check-in timeline, and the safety timer countdown.
+• Start — your daily-use cockpit.
+Tap Go to start a trip, check in each day, and finish when you're back.
+When a trip is active this becomes the primary command surface, showing return-by monitoring, today's progress, the check-in timeline, and the Check-in Timer.

-- Trip Planner — multi-day itineraries, waypoints, GPX routes, safety
+• Trip — multi-day itineraries, waypoints, GPX routes, safety

-- Pack Planner — gear lists, gear vault, weight tracking
+• Pack — gear lists, gear vault, weight tracking

 User menu